The Sopranos Family Trees

 Tony calls Christopher his nephew.
 He even says that they are blood.
 Neither of these 2 things are true:

-- Explained in the DeAngelis family tree: Christopher’s father is Carmela’s cousin.
+- Explained in the DeAngelis family tree: Christopher’s father, Dickie Moltisanti, is Carmela’s cousin.
 Thus, Christopher is 1st cousins once removed with Carmela (not Tony) and 2nd cousins with Meadow and A.J.

-- Explained in the Blundetto family tree: Christopher is 1st cousins with Tony B (through Tony B’s father and Christopher’s mother).
+- Explained in the Blundetto family tree: Christopher is 1st cousins with Tony B (through his mother and Tony B’s father).
 Tony Soprano is also first cousins to Tony B (through both their mothers).
 In other words, both Christopher and Tony Soprano are first cousins to Tony B, but not to each other.

 - Dickie Moltisanti was a soldier in Johnny Soprano’s crew.
 He was very close to Tony Soprano, almost like a big brother.
 Because Dickie died while Chris was only a baby, Tony always looked out for Christopher and treated him like family.

 However, there is an inconsistency.
 In one episode (I couldn’t find a video) right after Christopher dies, Tony refers to Christopher’s mother, Joanne, as his cousin in a dream session with Dr. Melfi: